 They are pursuing a personal injury lawsuit in Texas that allows victims to recover their damages and seek compensation for their pain and suffering.

 It is common for people to post real-time events on social media.
 The posts and events can have a variety of topics.
 People post about food or, in some cases, a controversial article or picture.
 However, when people file claims in Court for personal and physical injuries.
 But posting photos of bungee jumping the following week can cause problems for your case.
 Insurance adjusters and opposing attorneys are well-known for scouring the internet and social media posts.

-They find social media posts that may be damaging to you and your case in court.
-It is vital to be mindful of social media posts when you are involved in a lawsuit.
-Social media is powerful and ever-present in our lives and is useful (positively or negatively) in communicating a state of mind.
+They find social media posts that may damage you and your case in Court.
+When you are involved in a lawsuit, it is vital to be mindful of social media posts.
+Social media is powerful and ever-present in our lives and is beneficial (positively or negatively) in communicating a state of mind.
 However, there are many pitfalls to the use of social media.
-For example, even though someone is posting a happy picture, it may not necessarily be true that they are thrilled in that moment.
+For example, even though someone is posting a happy picture, it may not necessarily be true that they are thrilled at that moment.
 Social media, for all of its use, lacks context and background.
-However, having to explain to a jury why you are smiling in pictures two days after a horrible accident is never a comfortable experience.
+However, explaining to a jury why you are smiling in pictures two days after a horrible accident is never a comfortable experience.

 (2) Avoid mentioning anything about your medical condition, injuries, treatments, recovery process, or feelings about your health.